Edited by Rubab, Charmed, Eulalee, Rafah Perlado and 3 others

 - 5Tie into small bundles.

-- 8Remove the meat and drain well.Cut into thick slices and surround them with the vegetables.
-Serve the pot-au-feu with coarse crystal salt and French mustard.Advertisement
+- 8Cut into thick slices and surround them with the vegetables.
+Serve the pot-au-feu with coarse crystal salt and French mustard.Remove the meat and drain well.Advertisement

 To store the pot-au-feu bouillon for use at a later date, allow it to cool in the pan and remove the solidified fat.
 Before serving, reheat, bringing the pot-au-feu to a boil.
 Pour into soup cups.
 Serve with thin, dry toast.